Beruzi/Galaga/README.md

 ----------------------------------------------------------------------------------------
 ##### Things to add:
+- [ ] Fix our SSH so we can push changes to github... idk i think I messed something up in my config file while configuring my other ssh key for school & google cloud
 - [ ] Normalize the diagonal speed... currently diagonal speed is faster than the horizontal and vertical speed....
 THIS IS FOR BOTH THE MISSILES AND PLAYER/ALIENS

 - [ ] Add Collision... create the Collision System and make the necessary adjustments to the other managers to register the collisions